 AI Functionality in Modern ERP Systems

 Most organizations have so much data that it can be difficult to determine what data matters.
 If you think in terms of what matters to your different business functions, prioritizing data becomes easier.
 You can apply AI to any area of your business to gain competitive advantage.
-At the end of this post, you’ll find an infographic detailing how AI functionality can benefit several areas of your organization.

 How to Define a Business Intelligence Strategy